You’ve probably received one of the calls: An automated message threatens you with arrest over unpaid taxes.

 One example is Caller ID spoofing, which involves changing the information that appears on the Caller ID display.
 Illegitimate telemarketers and scammers use this technique to misrepresent themselves and trick people into trusting them.

 For example, we’ve heard from someone who received a phone call with the Caller ID showing as “911” that ended up being a CRA scam.
 The ‘911’ on the Caller ID played a huge part in convincing her of the authenticity of the call.
-If it has been a random number, she would have likely asked more questions.
+If it had been a random number, she would have likely asked more questions.

 The CRA will never request personal or financial information over the phone, nor will they ever threaten people with police involvement.
 Here’s a list of things the CRA will never do:

-- ask for personal information by email or text message
+• ask for personal information by email or text message

-- request payment by prepaid credit card, gift card or Bitcoin
+• request payment by prepaid credit card, gift card or Bitcoin

-- share your tax information with another person or organization, unless you have agreed that it can be shared
+• share your tax information with another person or organization, unless you have agreed that it can be shared

-- leave personal information on an answering machine
+• leave personal information on an answering machine

-- threaten or use nasty language.
+• threaten or use offensive language.

 When in doubt, call the CRA at 1-800-959-8281 or check your account online.